rmotr-group-projects/pyp-u6-c1-flask-twitter-clone/README.md

 ---

-Today's project consists on building a Twitter clone using Flask.
+Today's project consists of building a Twitter clone using Flask.

 ## About Flask

-Flask is a very used Python micro Web Framework.
+Flask is a highly used Python micro Web Framework.
 It provides basic functionality to build web applications, like routing, request/response handling, etc. It's a "small" framework compared to other ones (like Django), but in many cases that's a great advantage.

 If you are not familiar with Flask, we encourge you to take a look at these resources:
 - Step by step Flask sample project: [https://github.com/rmotr/flask-introduction](https://github.com/rmotr/flask-introduction)